lorey/personal-crm/README.md

 # Keep in touch | my personal CRM
 This is a personal CRM I built for myself.
 It reminds me to get in touch with my contacts from time to time.
-It's a super-small project built in Django, fully dockerized, running locally.
+It's a super-small project built with Django, fully dockerized, running locally.
+So you can host it wherever you like, hack it however you like, and query the DB with SQL to find out whatever you like.

 ![Screenshot of my personal CRM](screenshot.png)

 ## How it works
 Keep in touch lets you store contacts with a frequency to get in touch with them, e.g. 7 days to get in touch once a week.
-If you haven't contacted the person for this timespan, they will be marked as due to remind you to get in touch.
+* If you haven't contacted the person for this timespan, they will be marked as due to remind you to get in touch.
-After you've gotten in touch,
-mark the it as done and get reminded once the interval is over again.
+* After you've gotten in touch, create a touchpoint and get reminded once the interval is over again.

-It's that easy to keep in touch once in a while!
+It's that easy to keep in touch once in a while and has helped me to say in touch with a lot of my contacts.

 ## Features
 * show due contacts to see who to get in touch with